 Each state keeps a record of their state citizen’s criminal history.
 These state databases are all connected and you can track criminal backgrounds from other states.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a completely different state, you might have to pay for a more comprehensive search.

-When you look up a person’s crminal records you are able to find out if someone has been arrested, charged, or convicted for crimes, which include:
+When you look up a person’s criminal records you are able to find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Drug Possession.